ittradelab/pyoauthbridge/README.md

 # pyoauthbridge

-pyoauthbridge is a official python library to communicate with tradelab api.
+pyoauthbridge is a official python library to communicate with Tradelab Api.

 ### Prerequisites

 * Please refer the document http://primusapi.tradelab.in/webapi/
 * The API uses oauth2 protocol .
-You will need following to get started -(Please contact your broker team to get these details)
+You will need following to get started -(Please contact your broker team to get base_url.
+You will get auth_token once you get successfully logged in.)
 ```
 base_url
 auth_token